NDIS Exercise Physiology

 When you need an Exercise Physiologist vs a Personal Trainer

-You will find that your doctor or another health professional may refer you to an Exercise Physiologist, and wonder what’s the difference between an Exercise Physiologist (EP) and a Personal Trainer (PT)
+You will find that your doctor or another health professional may refer you to an Exercise Physiologist and wonder what’s the difference between an Exercise Physiologist (EP) and a Personal Trainer (PT)

 Exercise Physiologist